 The majority of the students served within the Central Coast School District reside in Bella Coola and Hagensborg with the two communities 16 km apart.
 Bella Coola Elementary is a Kindergarten to Grade 4 school serving approximately 90 students.
 It is also the location of our Early Learning Centre for 4 year olds.
 Nusatsum Elementary hosts grades 5-7, Strong Start program and operates the Hagensborg Early Learning and Daycare Centre on the same campus.
 Sir Alexander Mackenzie School is a grade 8-12 school offering education to approximately 100 students.
 Shearwater Elementary on Denny Island educates approximately 10 students in K-7 and is a short 20 minute water taxi ride from the community of Bella Bella.
 Meanwhile, Wuikinuxv Elementary in Wuikinuvx territory has approximately 8 students in K-7 and is an hour flight from Bella Coola.

 Travel to and from Bella Coola/Hagensborg is possible via Highway 20 from Williams Lake.
 Bella Coola/Hagensborg is serviced daily by Pacific Coastal Airlines and in the summer months by BC Ferries out of Port Hardy.
 Travel to and from Wuikinuxv and Shearwater Elementary is possible via plane and boat year-round.

-Bella Coola, with a valley population of approximately 2100, usually refers to the entire valley encompassing the communities/areas of Hagensborg, Salloompt, 4 Mile Reserve, Stuie and Firvale.
-The usual small town amenties can be found in Bella Coola: Williams Lake and District Credit Union, RCMP station, Co-op Grocery Store, Ace Hardware, Government Agent, Liquor Store, Canada Post, Federal Fisheries office, several motels/bed and breakfasts, 2 restaurants and various other stores and businesses.
+Bella Coola, with a valley population of approximately 2100, usually refers to the entire valley encompassing the communities/areas of Hagensborg, Saloompt, 4 Mile Reserve, Stuie and Firvale.
+The usual small town amenities can be found in Bella Coola: Williams Lake and District Credit Union, RCMP station, Co-op Grocery Store, Ace Hardware, Government Agent, Liquor Store, Canada Post, Federal Fisheries office, several motels/bed and breakfasts, 2 restaurants and various other stores and businesses.
 Meanwhile, Hagensborg is home to a Shop-Easy grocery store, Canada Post, a government fish hatchery, the airport, several other motels/lodges/bed and breakfasts, and several small galleries/bistros.

 The Bella Coola Wharf offers pleasure craft users and boaters a secure, staffed boat launch and mooring site year-round.